Environmental Impact Reports (EIRs)

 March 2016: School facilities needs analysis.
 Prepared for BUSD by Schoolhouse Services and says enrollment capacity is 2,839 students.
 Also reports on special needs students noting, “The District has 59 SDC students.
 This equals 2.6% of students.”
 2.19% of these are in high school.
-BUSD’s 2015/2016 Student Accountability Report Card (SARC) report states that 17.5% of its students have disabilities (far higher than FUHSD and the average school population, both at 13%).
+BUSD’s 2015/2016 Student Accountability Report Card (SARC) report states that 17.5% of its high school students have disabilities (far higher than FUHSD and the average school population, both at 13%).
+As of 2017, the SARC report states that 22.3% of Bonsall High School’s students are categorized as disabled.

 San Diego County schools location and performance map.